-This article is meant as a general guideline to the most common problems that people are faced with on front loading washing machines.
+This troubleshooting article or guide is meant as a general guideline to the most common problems that people are faced with on front loading washing machines.
 In it we will explain the most frequently asked questions (FAQs) in relation to washing machines and washer dryers but it is a generic article that can apply to almost any front loading washing machine and not to any specific model.

 Checking the simple things can often save you a lot of time and money as well as give us much more to go on if you still cannot solve the problem and ask for help in our forums so, please take the time to check the simple things first.